AMICI-dev/AMICI/CONTRIBUTING.md

 ## Adding/Updating tests

 To add new tests add a new corresponding python script (see, e.g.,  `tests/example_dirac.py`) and add it to and run `tests/generateTestConfigurationForExamples.sh`
-To update test results replace  `tests/cpputest/expectedResults.h5` by `tests/cpputest/writeResults.h5.bak` [ONLY DO THIS AFTER TRIPLE CHECKING CORRECTNES OF RESULTS]
+To update test results replace  `tests/cpputest/expectedResults.h5` by `tests/cpputest/writeResults.h5.bak` [ONLY DO THIS AFTER TRIPLE CHECKING CORRECTNESS OF RESULTS]